-(e) how genetic biodiversity may be assessed, including calculations proportion of polymorphic gene loci = number of polymorphic gene loci total number of loci
+(e) how genetic biodiversity may be assessed, including calculations

 To include calculations of genetic diversity within isolated populations, for example the percentage of gene variants (alleles) in a genome.

 Suitable populations include zoos (captive breeding), rare breeds and pedigree animals.